hashgraph/hedera-the-graph/docs/design/auth-layer.md

 ### D. Hedera-TheGraph Node

 This component is responsible for indexing data from the Hedera network and storing it in a database.
 The Hedera-TheGraph node is also responsible for serving queries from the GraphQL API.
-The Hedera-TheGraph node will be modified to include the authentication proxy and to validate the access token before processing requests.

 The Admin API of the Hedera-TheGraph node will be reachable only via the `Auth-Proxy` and will require the access token to be included in the header of the requests, and the `Auth-Proxy` will validate the access token and the user's permissions before forwarding the request to the Hedera-TheGraph node.